 Possession of the MA (or any other Cambridge Masters degree or doctorate) confers membership of the University Senate.
 This gives the right to:

 - participate in Discussions (part of the University's decision-making process)

 - vote in the election of a new Chancellor or High Steward

 - borrow books from the University Library

-After the ceremony graduates and their guests are invited to tea in the Old Library.
+- After the ceremony, graduates & their guests are invited for afternoon tea at the College.

 2 guests per graduand are currently permitted at the Senate House.
 Congregations are also live–streamed so that family members and friends who are not able to attend can watch the ceremony on their own devices.